- Search The Registry

 - Teacher’s Forum

 *Sylvia H. Williams was born on this date in 1936.
 She was a Black museum director, curator, art historian, and scholar of African art.

 Sylvia Louise Hill was born and grew up in Lincoln, Pennsylvania.
 Her father was a professor of English and dean at Lincoln University.
 She married Charlton Williams, and the couple never had children.

 In 1983, Williams received a Candace Award for History from the National Coalition of 100 Black Women.
-In 1989, she was awarded an honorary Doctor of Humane Letters by Amherst College, and the following year (1990), she received an honorary Doctor of Fine Arts by Oberlin College.
-She served as president of the Association of Art Museum Directors (AAMD) from 1994-1995.
+In 1989, she was awarded an honorary Doctor of Humane Letters by Amherst College, and the following year (1990), she received an honorary Doctor of Fine Arts from Oberlin College.
+She served as the Association of Art Museum Directors (AAMD) president from 1994-1995.
 Williams helped develop the study and appreciation of African art as a significant aesthetic and intellectual pursuit in the United States.

 Sylvia H. Williams died in Washington, D.C., at age 60 from complications with a brain aneurysm.
 On February 28, 1996, the National Museum of African Art of the Smithsonian Institution launched the exhibition The Poetics of the Line: Seven Artists of the Nsukka group, which was also the inaugural exhibition of the Sylvia H. Williams Gallery named in her honor.